 We as a downstream user use only such raw materials and substances for the manufacturing of our finishing products, which according to the information of our suppliers are not subject to authorization requirement as of Annex XIV (updated on 2021-11-24) of the REACH regulation.
 Also no substances on the Candidate list (Substances of Very High Concern) as updated on June 14, 2023 are included in our finishing products in a concentration above 0.1 % weight by weight.

 If either by modification or reclassification of raw materials the duty to pass information about substances in articles (REACH / article 33; >0,1% weight by weight substances to which authorization will apply) will be required, we will inform you immediately.

-If customers use our stamping foils in the proper manner to finish products, those foils are in conformity with REACH and no further activities regarding REACH regulation are necessary.
+If customers use our finishing products in the proper manner to embellish products, those finishing products are in conformity with REACH and no further activities regarding REACH regulation are necessary.

 What is REACH?